Questo

 Search area

-The original result appears with its image, along with 5 related results based on hyperlinks in the Wikipedia entry summary.
+The main result appears with its image, along with 5 related results based on hyperlinks found in the Wikipedia entry summary.

 Questions area

-Under "My questions", the user can write new questions about the topic he's researching, and view previous questions he has written.
+Under "My Questions," users can write new questions about the topic they are researching and view previous questions they have written.

-To write questions, the user can use the question word list.
-An explanation and example will appear when you hover over each question word.
+When writing questions, users have the option to use a list of question words.
+An explanation and example will appear when hovering over each question word.

-Under "All questions", the user can view and rate the questions written by his classmates or search Google directly for the question.
+Under "All Questions," users can view and rate questions written by their classmates or search Google directly for the question.

 TESTING